A Holy Marriage that gave humankind True Parents

-1960, the year Sun Myung Moon turned 40, became a turning point, not only for the movement, but for God’s thousands of years long restoration work and for humanity.
+1960, the year Sun Myung Moon turned 40 and entered into Holy Marriage, became a turning point, not only for the movement, but for God’s thousands of years long restoration work and for humanity.
 On 27th March that year, a young woman, Hak Ja Han, was chosen to be the “Bride of the Lamb”.
 She had a solid spiritual background and had always lived a pious life.
-On 11th April, the Marriage of the Lamb took place (According to the Oriental lunar calendar, the date was the 16th day of the 3rd month).
+On 11th April, the Holy Marriage, the Marriage of the Lamb, took place (According to the Oriental lunar calendar, the date was the 16th day of the 3rd month).

 The ceremony began at 10 am in the main hall of the headquarters in Seoul.
 The hall was completely packed with 700 members present from all over the country.
 The ceremony consisted of two parts.
 First of all, Sun Myung Moon blessed the room with holy salt.

 The first part of the wedding was the “Ceremony for the Parents resurrected by making amends”.
 The members stood along the aisle as the bride and groom entered arm in arm.
 A choir sang “Song of the Banquet”, one of the holy songs from the early days of the movement.
 Mother Moon wore a white traditional Korean dress (hanbok), with a long wedding veil from her head together with bridal ornaments.